klg6/CISD035B/README.md

-BEFORE YOU TRY EXECUTING THE CODEBASE, MAKE SURE YOU DO FOLLOWING:
+BEFORE YOU TRY EXECUTING THE CODEBASE, MAKE SURE YOU HAVE DONE THE FOLLOWING:

-  1. java release version 21+
+  1. java release version 21+ installed
-  2. git clone this repository in your IDE
+  2. git cloned this repository in your IDE

 To find/view the core Java files, do: